nlrichi/SkillsMania/group16_breakdown_SPRINT1.md

 2-3PM.
 Lance, Ree not present.
 (Lance ill)

 Ree was scrum master last week.
-Hameed scrum master this week.
+Hammed scrum master this week.

+Decisions on how to structure our git repository for coding, including the required flows like code being pushed to the review branch before heading to the main branch

 Meeting - 08/02/2024
 2-3PM.
 Lance, Ree, not present.